digital-futures-academy/airport-challenge/my-approach/my-approach.md

 User Story 5:
 ---------

-As an air traffic controller
+As an air traffic controller;
-To avoid confusion
+To avoid confusion;
-I want to prevent asking the airport to let planes take-off which are not at the airport, or land a plane that's already landed
+I want to prevent asking the airport to let planes take-off which are not at the airport, or land a plane that's already landed;

 #### Nouns and verbs